Politics of Egypt: Legislative branch

-The House of Representatives (Magles en Nowwáb)
+The House of Representatives (Maglis El Nowwab)

 The House of Representatives is the principal legislative body.
 It consists of a maximum 596 representatives with 448 are directly elected through FPTP and another 120 elected through proportional representation in 4 nationwide districts while the President can appoint up to 28.
 The House sits for a five-year term but can be dissolved earlier by the President.

 The Constitution reserves fifty per cent of the House may force the resignation of the executive cabinet by voting a motion of censure.
 For this reason, the Prime Minister and his cabinet are necessarily from the dominant party or coalition in the assembly.
 In the case of a president and house from opposing parties, this leads to the situation known as cohabitation.

 The recent elections were held in 2015 and most recently in 2020.

-The Consultative Council (Maglis El-Shura)
+Senate (Magles El Shiyoukh)

-The Shura Council was the 264-member upper house of Parliament created in 1980.
-In the Shura Council, 176 members were directly elected and 88 members were appointed by the President of the Republic for six-year terms.
-One half of the Shura Council was renewed every three years.
+The Senate was the 264-member upper house of Parliament created in 1980.
+In the Senate, 176 members were directly elected and 88 members were appointed by the President of the Republic for six-year terms.
+One half of the Senate was renewed every three years.

-The Shura Council's legislative powers were limited.
+The Senate legislative powers were limited.
 On most matters of legislation, the People's Assembly retained the last word in the event of a disagreement between the two houses.

-The Shura Council was abolished in the 2014 constitution.
+It was called Shura Council which was abolished in the 2014 constitution.